idaholab/moose/modules/navier_stokes/doc/content/source/materials/INSFVMushyPorousFrictionMaterial.md

-# NSFVMushyPorousFrictionMaterial
+# INSFVMushyPorousFrictionMaterial

-!syntax description /Materials/NSFVMushyPorousFrictionMaterial
+!syntax description /Materials/INSFVMushyPorousFrictionMaterial

 This material computes the `Darcy_coefficient` and the `Forchheimer_coefficient` for a solidification problem.
 The model uses a mushy-zone approach to compute the friction coefficients.